tessamcdonnel/STAT-217-R-Course/chapter7.md

 - `CBT` (Cognitive Behavioural treatment)
 - `FT` (Family Treatment)

-Suppose we want to determine if the average patients post weights `Postwt` differs among the three categories of treatment `Treat`.
+Suppose we want to determine if the patients' average post-weights differs among the three categories of treatment.

-We can begin by exploring the relationship between treatment and post weights.
+We can begin by exploring the relationship between treatment and post-weights.

 Note: The `Postwt` variable is measured in *pounds* and the higher the weight, the healthier the patient.
 *** =instructions
-- Use the `boxplot()` function to compare patients post weights `Postwt` by their treatment `Treat`.
+- Use the `boxplot()` function to compare patients post weights (`Postwt`) by their treatment (`Treat`).
 - Click the 'Submit Answer' button and look at the R output.
 Do you think this difference is statistically significant?

 *** =hint